|Riding Style||All Mountain Freestyle|

 Conditions: Mainly good snow but some hard spots here and there.

 Boots: Burton SLX, Salomon F3.0, Burton Fiend LTD,

 Bindings: Burton Cartel, Burton Genesis, Burton Diode, Union Atlas

 Approximate Weight: Feels a bit on the light side of normal.

-Powder: No longer the board it use to be in powder.
+Powder: No longer the board it used to be in powder.
 Now it’s a lot of work to keep the nose/tail up and only a little bit better than traditional camber.

 Skidded Turns: Not a board for those who make lot’s of skidded turns.
-It will catch lot’s of edges. its for those that like to make proper turns.
+It will catch lots of edges.
+It is for those that like to make proper turns.

 Carving: What a carver and I think I like this more than the camber version.
 So much camber and spring out of the turns!

 Speed: Pretty good for mountain speed and you can bomb with this.